Shawn-LJJ/Arch-Linux-Installation/README.md

 ## Enable Network Time Protocol (NTP)

-Turn on NTP to ensure that the clock is always synchronise to the internet.
+Turn on NTP to ensure that the clock is synchronised to the internet.

     timedatectl set-ntp true